 But while the show of solidarity with France’s poorest can be welcomed, the bad news for the state, which is under pressure to cut its public spending, is that far more individuals are set to receive the bonus than in previous years.

 In December 2014, the prime de Noël was paid out to around 1.83 million people.
-However this year the number of beneficiaries will top 2.5 million, the same as last year in what is another sign of the growing poverty levels in France.
+However this year the number of beneficiaries will top 2.3 million, although last year the number of people who received the bonus was around 2.5 million.

 A worrying report released in November detailed the growing levels of poverty in France.